 Allianz places very few restrictions on what types of trips or travelers it will cover.
-While a lot of companies we looked at cap coverage at $50,000, Allianz covers anything up to $100,000.
-Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover all types of trips.
+While many companies we looked at cap coverage at $50,000, Allianz covers anything up to $100,000.
+Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover a variety of trips.

 Allianz also provides medical coverage to travelers regardless of their age.
-This is relatively unusual, with some companies limiting coverage to customers who are 65 years old or younger.
+This is relatively unusual, with many companies limiting coverage to customers who are 65 years old or younger.